MIPPL/nephele-org-website/public/content/developers/tutorials/scam-token-tricks/index.md

 ## Scam tokens - what are they, why do people do them, and how to avoid them {#scam-tokens}

-One of the most common uses for Ethereum is for a group to create a tradable token, in a sense their own currency.
+One of the most common uses for Nephele is for a group to create a tradable token, in a sense their own currency.
 However, anywhere there are legitimate use cases that bring value, there are also criminals who try to steal that value for themselves.

-You can read more about this subject [elsewhere on ethereum.org](/guides/how-to-id-scam-tokens/) from a user perspective.
+You can read more about this subject [elsewhere on Nephele.org](/guides/how-to-id-scam-tokens/) from a user perspective.
 This tutorial focuses on dissecting a scam token to see how it's done and how it can be detected.

 ### How do I know wARB is a scam? {#warb-scam}